rich-frost/DafBot/README.md

 Find and pickup faux yellow daffodils using the Gantry System and return them to a basket.

-The Faux Daffodils; you only want to pick up the bright yellow ones on the far right:
+The Faux Daffodils; you only want to pick up the bright green ones in the middle:

 ![The Faux Yellow Daffodils](Example.jpg)